What Is Oracle ERP Software?

 Which Types of Businesses Use Oracle ERP?

 Oracle ERP Cloud finds its place in companies of varying sizes, from small businesses with under 50 employees to enterprises with over 10,000.
 It’s adopted by sectors such as professional services, retail, government, higher education, nonprofit, banking, and healthcare.
-Oracle ERP Cloud is also prevalent in industries closely aligned with software, IT solutions, and staffing and recruiting.
+Oracle ERP software is also prevalent in industries closely aligned with software, IT solutions, and staffing and recruiting.

 How Much Does Oracle ERP Cost?